halfer/php-training-course/README.md

 Documents
 --

 The most up-to-date version is called "beginners-php.pdf", which is an OpenOffice document rendered to PDF.
-This isn't suitable for collaborative editing and merging, but features typesetting that I am happy with.
+This isn't suitable for collaborative editing and merging, but uses typesetting that I am happy with.

-I'm also including Markdown files and build scripts for Pandoc (to convert MD to HTML) and wkhtmltopdf (to convert HTML to PDF).
+I'm also including Markdown files and build scripts for `pandoc` (to convert MD to HTML) and `wkhtmltopdf` (to convert HTML to PDF).
 This will permit collaborative editing, but there's no orphan control or keep-with-next switches.
 Thus, some work is required before this becomes the definitive version.

 In the meantime, feel free to use the material, and/or suggest improvements in a ticket.